 The Opportunity of the Metaverse

-The advent of the metaverse is forecast to transform the manufacturing market in a big way, making it more agile, where manufacturers can build simultaneously rather than in a sequential way.
+The advent of the industrial metaverse is forecast to transform the manufacturing market in a big way, making it more agile, where manufacturers can build simultaneously rather than in a sequential way.
 Among other benefits, this gives them certain agility and insights.

 Put another way, the metaverse can help organizations answer the “what ifs” and “how tos” to improve the physical world in a more scalable, sustainable and safer way.
 It’s the industry of the gaming metaverse translated into creating businesses devoid of error, before committing to the costs of testing them in the real world.